Discourse 41: The Fourteenth Chapter – Rising Above the Three Gunas

 Brahmaṇo hi pratiṣṭhāham amṛtasyāvyayasya ca, śāśvatasya ca dharmasya sukhasyaikāntikasya ca (14.27): “I am the very source of the bliss of Brahman.”
 Or it may mean: “Brahman is the origin, the source, of every kind of incarnation or manifestation.”
 The literal meaning of the verse is: “My abode, My highest realm which is the Eternal Realm, is Brahman.
 It is the Absolute Being; it is the source of all things; it is the source of immortality, of imperishability, of perpetual existence, of all goodness and righteousness, of happiness of every kind, of infinite bliss—ekantika sukha.”

 While the Fourteenth Chapter has been very busy with a psychological analysis of the properties of prakriti, it has finally clinched the whole matter by saying that love of God is supreme and every other effort on the part of a human being comes afterwards.

 We will find that from here on, every chapter has a peculiarity of its own; every chapter has its own characteristic as distinguished from other chapters.
-From the First to the Eleventh Chapter there is a kind of sequential ascent of thought.
-But the chapters maintain a kind of individuality of their own from the Thirteenth Chapter onwards; they take up one specific subject, and go into detail on that subject.
+From the First to the Eleventh Chapter there is a kind of sequential ascent of thought, but from the Thirteenth Chapter onwards the chapters maintain a kind of individuality of their own; they take up one specific subject, and go into detail on that subject.